Answers to Member Questions

 NTGPASS does not charge any administration fees.
 Almost all other funds do.

 Statewide’s administration fee is $1.50 per week plus an asset based fee of 0.06% per annum, which is incorporated into the above investment returns (i.e. it is not separately deducted from a member’s account).
 Accordingly, a Statewide member will pay direct administration fees of $78 per annum, irrespective of whether their account balance is $100 000 or $500 000.
 This means that Statewide’s administration fees have a minimal impact on their investment returns to members.

 What are the exit fees for NTGPASS and Statewide?

 NTGPASS does not charge members any exit fees to leave the scheme.
 However, exit fees are charged by most other funds.
 Statewide’s current exit fee is $50.

 Of note is that the Commonwealth Government announced as part of its 2018-19 Budget that exit fees will be abolished for all funds.
 This change is proposed to commence from 1 July 2019.

 Can the Superannuation Office recommend a financial planner?

 Unfortunately, no. However, there are many resources available that can help you to plan for your future and help you to select a planner.
 Below are a few helpful links, however it is not an exhaustive list.

 - National Seniors Australia is a body that the NTPS has joined as a corporate member.
-It provides access to a number of resources, such as a Financial Information Desk, where you can call and speak to someone who will not give you advice, but will translate the advice being given to you, so you understand the impact of your decisions.
+It provides access to a number of resources where you can call and speak to someone who will not give you advice, but will translate the advice been given to you, so you understand the impact of your decisions.
 They have lots of information, fact sheets and a retirement readiness quiz available which would be a great place to start

 - Human Services Financial Information Services